XiaoliChan/Invoke-BloodHound/README.md

 - Ugly code. ¯\\_(ツ)_/¯

 ## Todo
-- Convert SID when information collecting.
-(Done)
+- Convert SID when information collecting. -Done
-- Resolve ACEs.
+- Resolve ACEs (I just reolve IdentityReference to SecurityIdentifier). -Done
 - Make a converter to process hole the data.
 - Some parts of code didn't make sense now.